kasif-dekel/rafael-re-level-3/README.md

 func(0x402450);
 ```

-As you can see the function asks for a password and then dynamically calculate an address for it to call with an hardcoded argument.
+As you can see the function asks for a password and right after that it dynamically calculate an address for it to call with an hardcoded argument.
-Which is the ```SetUnhandledExceptionFilter``` WINAPI function, the function's description from MSDN:
+Which revealed to be the ```SetUnhandledExceptionFilter```  - a WINAPI function, the function's description from MSDN:

 > Enables an application to supersede the top-level exception handler of each thread of a process.